Abstract

 CONCLUSION

 ACL injuries are very common in the family practice setting.
 As the population becomes more active, these injuries will continue to be encountered by primary care physicians.
 A thorough understanding of the anatomy, presentation, evaluation, and management of these injuries will ensure a functional and healthy quality of life.
-Further research is
+Further research isn eeded to address the most effective methods in preventing and managing these injuries.

 REFERENCES